 When an individual is charged with operating a vehicle without possession of a permit, a judge may decide to suspend the individual’s driving rights for up to 90 days.

 If an individual is capable of obtaining a valid VA driver’s license before their court date, they are advised to present the license to the judge in court.
 If the charge is vehicle handling without a license in possession first offense, the judge will most likely dismiss the case.

 There are a few exceptional situations where an individual may not be required to possess a Virginia driver’s license.
 These include:

 - An individual driving farming equipment and vehicles.

-- New Residents in the state of Virginia
+- New Residents in the state of VA

 - Military personnel driving military vehicles